A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Hundt, and Ion Gaztanaga) have had a very significant indirect impact on this

 proposal.
-The implementation of libc++ std::vector
+The implementation of libc++ std::vector and the libc++ test-suite

 have been used extensively while prototyping this proposal, such that its